BSPH Program Degree Requirements

 - Formulate strategic alternatives for achieving an organization’s goals and objectives

 - Apply basic methods and techniques in financial management

-- Discuss approaches to effectively lead and manage people, projects and organizations
+- Demonstrate approaches to effectively lead and manage people, projects, and organizations

 - Perform effectively on teams